sunshower-liu/OSN-515/README.md

 # OSN-515

 The OSN-515 dataset is a dataset designed for open-world attribute extraction from sparse corpora.
-It contains 515 samples from APR News, and each sample includes raw text, preprocessed typed text, and corresponding attribute triplet labels.
+It contains 515 samples from APR News, and each sample includes a raw text, a preprocessed typed text, and corresponding attribute triplet labels.
 The dataset can be used in text analysis, information extraction, and semantic understanding.
 The corpora is **sparse** for attribute extraction while a large number of instances do not include valuable attribute triplets.
 The dataset aims to boost the study of attribute extraction with noises in the real world.

 ## Example